hyperfinitism/snpguest/README.md

 Requests an attestation report from the AMD-SP (without the `-p, --platform` option) or vTPM (with that option), and writes it to `$ATT_REPORT_PATH` as raw binary.
 This command is a wrapper of the `SNP_GUEST_REQUEST (MSG_REPORT_REQ)` ioctl.

 Without `-p, --platform` or `-r, --random`, the user can pass 64 bytes of data in any file format into `$REQUEST_FILE` to request an attestation report.
 The request file is interpreted as raw binary, and the first 64 bytes of the binary are sent to the AMD-SP as the request data.
 The request data will be bound to the REPORT_DATA field in the attestation report.

 With the `-r, --random` flag, this command generates a random data for the request, which will be written into `$REQUEST_FILE`.

 With the `-p, --platform` flag, this command retrieves an attestation report from vTPM NV index `0x01400001`.
+This flag requires the `hyperv` feature.
 The Report Data in the retrieved attestation report will be written into `$REQUEST_FILE`.
 This attestation route is available (and mandatory) on Microsoft Azure Confidential VMs with SEV-SNP isolation.
 Currently, only the pre-generated attestation report can be retrieved.
 To request a (fresh) attestation report with the user-provided request data, write the request data in vTPM NV index `0x01400002` using any TPM2 tool, then execute this command.

 The `-v, --vmpl $VMPL` option is an optional parameter of the Virtual Machine Privilege Level (VMPL) to request an attestation report.
 The default value is 1.
 If you specify a higher privilege level than is actually available (i.e. a lower VMPL value), a firmware error will occur.